What Is My Most Played Ukulele? (It's a Flea Soprano)

 Flea Soprano Ukulele body wear

 One thing I did change were the original friction pegs for better quality ones.
-Yes I know, these are bigger and they stick out more, but I wasn't a fan of the originals.
+Yes I know, these are bigger and they stick out more, but they are smoother than the originals.
 These are Grover 4B's and they move like butter.
 As battered as the instrument is, it's not going to win any prizes in beauty parades, so to be honest I don't really care what the tuners look like.

 Flea Soprano Ukulele tuners